CarlosGamboaCante/HybridModel/README.md

 ## Citation
 If you use the *HybridModel (HM)*, please cite it as:

-> Gamboa-Canté, C.; Rivas-Medina, A.; Benito, B. (2026). *HybridModel (HM): An Improved Tool for Distributing Fault-type and Zone-type Source Contributions in Seismic Hazard Assessment.
-Natural Hazards. https://doi.org/10.1007/s11069-026-08194-7*
+> Gamboa-Canté, C.; Rivas-Medina, A.; Benito, B. *HybridModel: an improved tool for distributing fault-type and zone-type source contributions in seismic hazard assessment.
+Nat Hazards 122, 500 (2026). https://doi.org/10.1007/s11069-026-08194-7*

 ## Reference for Methodology
 For more information on the formulation of the methodology, see: